 You breathe in and out thousands of times a day and rarely give it a thought -- until it starts to feel hard.
 Breathing problems can happen for many reasons, like being out of shape, congestion, fever, or asthma.
 But in some cases, they’re a sign that something is wrong with your heart.

 Whatever the reason, always take breathing issues seriously.
-Tell your doctor so he can help you figure out the cause.
+Tell your doctor so they can help you figure out the cause.
 And if your problem is sudden and severe, you should get medical help right away.

 Heart Problems That Affect Your Breathing

 In the early stages of heart failure, you may have trouble breathing after exercise, getting dressed, or walking across a room.
 But as the heart gets weaker, you may feel breathless even when you lie down.
 See your doctor if that’s happening to you.
-She can recommend medicines and treatments that can help.
+They can recommend medicines and treatments that can help.

 Tachycardia is a fast heart rate -- usually more than 100 beats per minute in an adult.
 There are several kinds, but one that may cause shortness of breath is SVT, or atrial tachycardia.
 In SVT, the heart rate speeds up because the heart’s electrical signals don’t fire properly.
 People who have SVT and are short of breath should get medical help right away.
 Your doctor may recommend other things that can help, too, like quitting smoking and drinking less coffee and alcohol.